 - Closes sales opportunities to clients

 Buyer personas help your business obtain more than just any clients or revenue sources, but the exact kind of clients and revenue sources you want.

 Personas help to create educational thought-leadership content that appeals to ideal buyers.
-Personas can help your content grab ideal visitors by their virtual shirt collar while they are skimming search engine results or social media online.
+Personas can help your content grab ideal visitors through their virtual shirt collars while they are skimming search engine results or social media online.

 When companies produce content that falls flat, does not resonate, or does not attract the right people, it usually means they screwed up their buyer personas or were lazy and did not do buyer persona research at all.

 Buyer personas are extremely important for developing helpful educational content that attracts the ideal

 - Channel partners

 Personas are not just necessary for traffic generation, lead generation, and sales acceleration.
 Buyer personas are also extremely important for your sales team.
 When you hand personas to your sales team, they should be prioritized as follows: